SoorajChandran/image-hover-zoom/README.md

 # React component for zoom on hover ( e-commerce websites )

 Simple component for zoom on hover.
+[Live Demo](https://soorajchandran.github.io/image-hover-zoom/)

 Clone the repo